 Compare the following major factors to help you find a low rate credit card that suits your needs:

-- Compare the interest rates.
-The lower the better.
+- Compare interest rates.
+If you’re going to carry a balance from month to month, then the lower the purchase interest rate, the better.
 Compare the introductory and ongoing balance transfer rates, purchase rates and cash advance rates to make sure the deal is right for you.

 - Fees.
-Check what other fees apply, including annual fees, balance transfer fees and joining/membership fees for rewards programs.
+Check what other fees apply, including annual fees, balance transfer fees and joining/ongoing membership fees for rewards programs.
 These can significantly increase the cost of the card.

 Compare low rate credit cards